archit31uniyal/archit31uniyal.github.io/_posts/ovt_internship_distil.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: What is uni testing?
+  - name: What is unit testing?
   - name: Randomized Testing
   - name: Concolic Testing
     subsections: